Petroleum ether: Safety

-Petroleum ethers are extremely volatile, have very low flash points, and present a significant fire hazard.
 Fires should be fought with foam, carbon dioxide, dry chemical or carbon tetrachloride.

 The naphtha mixtures that are distilled at a lower boiling temperature have a higher volatility and, generally speaking, a higher degree of toxicity than the higher boiling fractions.

-Exposure to petroleum ether occurs most commonly by either inhalation or through skin contact.
-Petroleum ether is metabolized by the liver with a biological half-life of 46–48 h.

 Inhalation overexposure causes primarily central nervous system (CNS) effects (headaches, dizziness, nausea, fatigue, and incoordination).
-In general, the toxicity is more pronounced with petroleum ethers containing higher concentrations of aromatic compounds. n-Hexane is known to cause axonal damage in peripheral nerves.
+In general, the toxicity is more pronounced with petroleum ethers containing higher concentrations of aromatic compounds. n-Hexane causes axonal damage in peripheral nerves.

 Skin contact can cause allergic contact dermatitis.

-Oral ingestion of hydrocarbons often is associated with symptoms of mucous membrane irritation, vomiting, and central nervous system depression.
-Cyanosis, tachycardia, and tachypnea may appear as a result of aspiration, with subsequent development of chemical pneumonitis.
-Other clinical findings include albuminuria, hematuria, hepatic enzyme derangement, and cardiac arrhythmias.
-Doses as low as 10 ml orally have been reported to be potentially fatal, whereas some patients have survived the ingestion of 60 ml of petroleum distillates.
-A history of coughing or choking in association with vomiting strongly suggests aspiration and hydrocarbon pneumonia.
-Hydrocarbon pneumonia is an acute hemorrhagic necrotizing disease that can develop within 24 h after the ingestion.
-Pneumonia may require several weeks for a complete resolution.

-Intravenous administration produces fever and local tissue damage.

 Petroleum-derived distillates have not been shown to be carcinogenic in humans.
 Petroleum ether degrades rapidly in soil and water.